absarava/absarava/README.md

 - 👋 Hi, I’m Arjun.
-I don't actually code that much, I'd rather be doing math or studying technology.
+I don't actually code that much, I'd rather be doing math or reading.
 My interests are in all things sustainability, urban living, and education.
 - 🌱 I’m currently looking for opportunities in these three areas.
 - 📫 How to reach me:
   Email: arjunbsaravanan@gmail.com